Materials-Consortia/OPTIMADE/optimade.rst

   The slices are 0 based, i.e. the first value has index 0, and inclusive i.e. for the range :val:`:10:20:1` the last value returned belongs to index 20.

   In general support is OPTIONAL, property definitions may however deviate from this and place stricter requirements on servers.
-  Databases must use the methods described in the section `Transmission of large property values`_ to return the requested sub-range of a property.
+  Databases MUST use the methods described in the section `Transmission of large property values`_ to return the requested sub-range of a property.
   Databases MUST use these ranges for properties where the dimension is listed under indexable_dimensions, if this is not the case the database MAY return more data than was specified in the range.

   If a dimension is not specified, it is assumed that the whole range in that dimension is requested.
   If one or more values are not present at one of the requested combination of indexes, the server MAY either decide to return null or if possible adjust the returned range so the indexes for which no value is defined are no longer part of the range.